 - 4.1 Appropriate measures must be taken when using workstations to ensure the confidentiality, integrity and availability of sensitive information is restricted to authorised users, including: - 4.1.1 Restricting physical access to workstations to only authorised personnel. - 4.1.2 Securing workstations (screen lock or logout) prior to leaving area to prevent unauthorised access. - 4.1.3 Enabling a password-protected screen saver with a short timeout period to ensure that workstations that were left unsecured will be protected. - 4.1.4 Complying with all applicable password policies and procedures. - 4.1.5 Ensuring that monitors are positioned away from public view.
-If necessary, install privacy screen filters or other physical barriers to public viewing. - 4.1.6 Ensuring workstations are used for authorised purposes only. - 4.1.7 Never installing unauthorised software on workstations. - 4.1.8 Storing all confidential information on network servers.

-- 4.1.9 Keeping food and drink away from workstations in order to avoid accidental spills. - 4.1.10 Complying with the Anti-Virus policy.
+If necessary, install privacy screen filters or other physical barriers to public viewing. - 4.1.6 Ensuring workstations are used for authorised purposes only.
+Anyone who is not authorised to access our network should only be allowed to use terminals under supervision. - 4.1.7 Never installing unauthorised software on workstations. - 4.1.8 Storing all confidential information on network servers. - 4.1.9 Keeping food and drink away from workstations in order to avoid accidental spills.
+5.

-5. Password Security
+Password Security

 - 5.1 Requirements: - 5.1.1 All system-level passwords (Administrator, etc.) must be changed from any generic default, and then reset when required (e.g. after a suspected breach). - 5.1.2 All user-level passwords (e.g. email, web, desktop computer, etc.) must be changed from any generic default, and then reset when required (e.g. after a suspected breach, or after a change in staffing). - 5.1.3 All user-level and system-level passwords must conform to the standards described below. - 5.2 Standards All users should be aware of how to select strong passwords.
-Strong passwords have the following characteristics: - 5.2.1 Contain at least eight alphanumeric characters. - 5.2.2 The password is NOT a word found in a dictionary (English or foreign). - 5.2.3 The password is NOT a name or common pattern (e.g. 12345678). - 5.2.4 Passwords should be easily remembered.
-One way to do this is create a password based on a song title or other phrase, or to string together three random words e.g. coffeetrainfish.

-5.2.5 Passwords could also contain several of the five following character classes: Lower case characters; Upper case characters; Numbers; Punctuation; "Special" characters (e.g. @#%^&()+|~-=\'{}[]:";'<>/).
-However, this should only be used in conjunction with the above rules ('P4ssw0rd' is no more secure than 'Password').
+Strong passwords have the following characteristics: - 5.2.1 Contain at least eight alphanumeric characters.

+- 5.2.2 The password is NOT a single word found in a dictionary (English or foreign). - 5.2.3 The password is NOT a name or common pattern (e.g. 12345678). - 5.2.4 Passwords should be easily remembered.
+One way to do this is create a password based on a song title or other phrase, or to string together three random words e.g. coffeetrainfish. - 5.2.5 Passwords could also contain several of the five following character classes: Lower case characters; Upper case characters; Numbers; Punctuation; "Special" characters (e.g. @#\$%^&()+|~-=\'{}[]:";'<>/).
+However, this should only be used in conjunction with the above rules ('P4sswOrd' is no more secure than 'Password').

 5.3 Protective Measures

 - 5.3.1 Do not share passwords with anyone.
-All passwords are to be treated as sensitive, confidential information. - 5.3.2 Passwords should never be written down, unless securely stored, or stored electronically without encryption. - 5.3.3 Do not reveal a password in email, chat, or other electronic communication. - 5.3.4 Do not speak about a password in front of others.
+All passwords are to be treated as sensitive, confidential information. - 5.3.2 Passwords should never be written down, unless securely stored, or stored electronically without encryption. - 5.3.3 Do not reveal a password in email, chat, or other electronic communication. - 5.3.4 Do not speak about a password in front of others. - 5.3.5 Always decline the use of the "Remember Password" feature of applications.